matheuscp23/cine-app/README.md

+## live coding

+If You want to see then use this https: (https://react-projeto-9onqz55qn-mathes-campos-projects.vercel.app/)

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://cine-app-kappa.vercel.app/).

 ## Available Scripts